EddOliver/ProjectNIX/README.md

       sudo nano main.py

-- Change the following values ​​for yours at the beginning of the code:
+- Change the following value ​​for yours at the beginning of the code:

         EndPoint = "XXXXXXXXXXXXXXXXX.iot.us-east-1.amazonaws.com"

 - To save the changes in the editor press the command "ctrl + o", Enter and then "ctrl + x", enter